Here are a few of my favourite books and websites (yes, I’m a word nerd). Watch this space: I’ll add new resources to the list from time to time.

 US college student writing guide from US Insurance Agents

-Writing clearly and concisely from IEEE Professional Communication Society
+Blog posts about writing (for engineers) from IEEE Professional Communication Society

 Thank you to the keen writers who’ve suggested some more helpful writing and editing resources for this page.
 If you have a favourite writing-related blog, website or article that you’d like to share here, please contact me with the details and I’ll check it out.
 Drop by again soon to see what’s new.